chrisdev/django-flatpages-filer/README.rst

     "A file management application for django that makes handling of files and images a breeze".

-``django-flapages-filer`` aims to provide a seamless experience to users of the standard flatpages app.
+Thw ``django-flapages-filer`` app aims to provide a seamless experience to users of the standard flatpages app.
 It enhances the standard flatpages Admin with inline forms that allow you to include references to your filer based images and files (attachments).
 It also allows you to easily maintain content using a markup format such as ``Markdown``.

-It should be noted that in the ``contrib.Flatpage`` model (content, titles) are not be affected by installing or removing this app.
+However, the ``contrib.Flatpage`` model (content, titles) is not be affected by installing or removing this app.
-Additionally, your templates do not have to be changed as they will still utilize the  ``{{ flatpage.content }}`` and ``{{ flatpage.title }}`` context variables.

-Once it is installed your content will be actually stored in a related  model ``flatpages_filer.models.Revisions`` usually in in a markup format.
+ Your templates do not have to be changed as they will still utilize the  ``{{ flatpage.content }}`` and ``{{ flatpage.title }}`` context variables.
+Once it is installed, content changes are actually stored in a related  model ``flatpages_filer.models.Revisions`` usually in a markup format.
 The Revision model which also keeps track of content changes making it easy to revert to an earlier versions.
 The modified ``Admin ChangeForm`` ensures you can view the latest version of your content in the appropriate markup format and when you save a ``flatpage`` this markup content  will be rendered to to html via a  specified parser.